container-images/varnish/README.md

 # Varnish HTTP Cache container

 This repository contains resources for Varnish cache container.
 This is an example, so it is not recommended to use it in production, but feel free to try it out.
-It uses base runtime with Varnish installed as a module.
+It uses Fedora 26 Boltron as a base image with Varnish installed as a module.

 # Configuration

 You can find the configuration file default.vcl in **files** folder.
-This directory also contains the varnish_secret file which is used as an authentification token. **The varnish_secret file needs to be replaced by your own!
-Otherwise, everyone will be able to access your Varnish admin CLI!** You can generate your own secret as described [here](https://www.varnish-cache.org/docs/4.1/users-guide/run_security.html#cli-interface-authentication).
+Varnish secret file is generated each time the container is built, for better security.
+While this provides *some* security, we strongly advise you always use your own secret (see below in [Running in Docker](#Running-in-Docker)) or do not expose `<MANAGEMENT_PORT>` if you don't need it.

 ## Backend servers